Get the 1999 Geneva UN Year Set

-With one easy order, get the 1998 Geneva U.N.
-Year Set.
-Stamp subjects include the Palais des Nations in Geneva, the International Year of the Ocean, Rain Forests, Peacekeeping, and more.
-Save time and money over ordering individual stamps – get your 1998 Year Set today.
+With one easy order, get the 1999 Geneva UN Year Set.
+Stamp subjects include World Heritage, Unispace III, Universal Postal Union, Education and more.
+Save time and money over ordering individual stamps – get your 1999 Year Set today.

 The United Nations was formed in 1945 and franked official mail with U.S. postage.
 In 1948, a member of Argentina’s delegation to the U.N., Jose Arce, was elected president of the General Assembly.
 Arce was an avid stamp collector, and drafted a resolution that was instrumental in the creation of the U.N.
 Postal Administration and the issuance of the first U.N. postage stamps in 1951.
 Arce envisioned three primary purposes for U.N. stamps.
 First, he believed the ability of this international organization to issue authentic postage stamps, a privilege formerly reserved solely for sovereign states, would lend it authority.
 Second, he thought the stamp would be an excellent source of revenue.
 Third, Arce wanted the stamps to be ambassadors to the world – spreading the U.N.’s messages, philosophies, and missions.
 Several decades of U.N. philately have proven Arce’s vision to be correct.